British actress Rosamund Pike just landed one of the most sought-after roles in Hollywood, so maybe you should get to know her.

 Pike can play the cello and the piano, which might have something to do with the fact her parents are both respected classical musicians.
 Rosamund's father, Julian Pike, is an operatic vocalist who also teaches music at the Birmingham Conservatoire, and her mother Caroline Friend-Pike is a gifted violinist.
 Another bonus that came from touring through Europe with her folks as a child: Pike is fluent in both French and German.

-She's a Women Who Juggles Work and Family and Looks Good Doing It.
+She's One Of Those Impossible Women who Juggles Work and Family and Looks Good Doing It.

 Pike and her boyfriend, self-described "city speculator" Robie Uniacke, welcomed their first child, a son named Solo, in July 2012.
 Pike was five months pregnant when she wrapped up work on "Jack Reacher," and four months after she gave birth, she was back in front of cameras, shooting "The World's End."
 Anyone who saw the pictures of her on the red carpet for "Jack Reacher," seven months post-partum, must have noticed that Pike got her slim figure back with remarkable speed.
 Don't hate her because she's beautiful.